 - Garcia, Lisette

-Paper presented at the annual meeting of the American Sociological Association. - Abstract: We have learned a great deal about racial variations in labor market opportunity, wage differentials, and other allocative issues, yet we still know a limited amount regarding causal processes and the mechanisms by which stratification is reinforced in our society.
+Paper presented at the annual meeting of the American Sociological Association. - Abstract: We still know a limited amount regarding causal processes and the mechanisms by which stratification is reinforced in our society.
 Indeed while history, differences in human capital, and job networking are most assuredly playing a role, they do little to explain gate-keeping and other forms of potentially discriminatory behavior at the workplace level, in particular what drives discrimination.

 Sociological theories suggest that perhaps the relative concentration of the minority group influences feelings of competition and threat, thereby leading to discriminatory behavior on the part of those trying to protect their position in society.
-This paper tests the relationship between group size and discrimination.
-Few studies have been able to directly link discriminatory behavior and the relative size of the minority group due to limitations in available data.
-Using a multi-level model that combines population data with data drawn from discrimination cases filed in the state of Ohio between 1988-2003, the author tests theories surrounding racial competition and its effects on discrimination.
 Results indicate that feelings of competition and threat across space due to concentrations of minority populations have consequences for the ways in which discrimination is enacted and by which stratification is maintained in American society.

 Investigating the link between competition and

 How competition affects the ability of companies to favor particular groups is a longstanding issue in the economics literature.
-In a seminal work published in 1957, economist Gary Becker argued that, over the long run, product market competition would drive discrimination out of the marketplace.1 Beckers model as applied to the labor market can be described in relatively general terms: employers with a "taste for discrimination" will forego profits in order to indulge their desire to employ a specific type of worker.
-For example, employers with a taste for discrimination against women will employ less than the profit-maximizing number of women.
+In a seminal work published in 1957, economist Gary Becker argued that, over the long run, product market competition would drive discrimination out of the marketplace.
+Employers with a taste for discrimination against women will employ less than the profit-maximizing number of women.
 Instead, they will hire a greater number of equally skilled but more highly paid men.
 Becker goes on to say that where markets are not perfectly competitive, that is, markets in which companies face little product market competition, discriminating employers can exist in the market indefinitely.
 Given the lack of transparency surrounding the practice of discrimination, it has been difficult to test Becker's theory.

 Perceived Discrimination and Depression: